CSBP-CPSE/OpenTabulate/README.md

   - Handle column merging in MySQL appropriately + replacing old data sets with new ones appropriately
   - Specify a `data_field` key order (might not be needed if using SQL)
   - Have a separate parser that does not handle address parsing.
+  - Perform 'complete address parsing' (concatenate all address related fields and use `address_parse`
   - Handle non-existent DPI fields (e.g. "phone" : "Phone", but "Phone" does not exist in data set)
 ## Character encoding issues
-  - Some data sets are using the legacy encoding ISO 8859-1 (or CP863) instead of UTF-8.
-The current workaround is to search each data set for 'odd' characters, and if these are found, assume the file is encoded in ISO 8859-1.
+  - Some data sets are using some kind of legacy encoding (tested ISO 8859-1 and CP863) instead of UTF-8.
+There has been no success with the ISO encoding, and the Surrey business licenses dataset returns the incorrect characters for both assumed encodings.
 ## Portability issues
   - the data process script is written in Bash / uses scripts that use bash tools, e.g. `nproc`, `sed`, etc.
   - libpostal requires administrative access to your machine for installation